BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 and how deep the shade of green<br/>
 was of the leaves<br/><br/>

-I stood struck, in silent discourse with the setting sun<br/>
+I stood struck, in mute discourse with the setting sun<br/>
 possessed by its luminousness,<br/>
 forever transfixed,<br/>
 yet ever restful in its glow<br/><br/>